Irish Soda Bread

 Here’s a recipe for my aunt Joan’s Irish Soda Bread.
-I thought of verifying that it’s an authentic recipe.
-But then I decided that, given the fact my aunt is mostly Irish, it’s Irish enough.
 I’ll be making it for breakfast on St. Patrick’s Day, minus the caraways seeds and with craisins instead of raisins.

 Ingredients